-There is not always clear evidence about how much lifestyle factors affect cancer risk in people with LS.
-However, there is strong evidence they improve your general health and well-being.
+There is strong evidence that a healthy lifestyle can improve your general health and well-being.
 Ask your genetics specialist for advice about your risks.
 Your genetics specialist, GP or practice nurse can give you more information about healthy living.

 If you have an LS gene mutation, there is a 1 in 2 (50%) chance that any child you have could inherit it from you.
 You may have questions about this if you are planning to get pregnant or start a family.
-Your genetics specialist can talk to you about this if you have questions.
+Your genetics specialist can give you more information.

 Not everyone with LS develops cancer.
-But it can be difficult to cope with the uncertainty of a higher cancer risk.
+It can be difficult to cope with the uncertainty of a higher cancer risk.

-If you are struggling to cope with a high risk of cancer, talking about your feelings and worries may help.
+If you are struggling to cope with a higher risk of cancer, talking about your feelings and worries may help.
 You may want to talk to a partner, family member or friend.
-You can also talk to our cancer support specialists on 0808 808 00 00.
+You can also talk to our cancer support specialists for free on 0800 808 0000.
 Or you can share your thoughts with members of our Online Community.

 You may also find it helpful to contact Lynch Syndrome UK for more information and support.